darkarty/Make-HTML-table-forToot-/README.md

 python script to create html table, using same style as original table

-update people in input.py
+steps:

-(script will automatically sort people by last name)
+- update people in input.py (script will automatically sort people by last name)

-run main.py
+- run main.py

-output.html should have the newly generated table
+- output.html should have the newly generated table

 *note*: person's area needs to be added into input.py